kriskrisliu/kriskrisliu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-LIU Yijiang (刘一茳), a Ph.D. candidate at the School of Electronic Science and Engineering, Nanjing University, focuses on research areas including on-device large models, model compression and acceleration, as well as software-hardware co-optimization design.
+LIU Yijiang (刘一茳), a Ph.D. candidate at Nanjing University, focuses on research areas including on-device large models, model compression and acceleration, as well as software-hardware co-optimization design.
 He has published multiple papers in CCF-A international top-tier journals and conferences.
 His first-author paper (AAAI'25 Pruning-Aware Tuning) has been applied to Samsung's on-device applications for smartphones and TVs.
 Additionally, his collaborative work with UC Berkeley (ICCV'23 Q-Diffusion) has been featured in MIT OpenCourse and adopted by NVIDIA's TensorRT team for deployment.

 🔥🔥🔥 We are recruiting Master and Ph.D students!
 Please visit our Lab page for more details! [南京大学智能感知与通信实验室](https://iscl.nju.edu.cn/d9/65/c58186a645477/page.htm)